ceramicnetwork/specs/README.md

+# Ceramic Protocol Specification
 [![MIT license](https://img.shields.io/badge/License-MIT-blue.svg)](https://lbesson.mit-license.org/)
 [![](https://img.shields.io/badge/Chat%20on-Discord-orange.svg?style=flat)](https://discord.gg/6VRZpGP)
 [![Twitter](https://img.shields.io/twitter/follow/ceramicnetwork?label=Follow&style=social)](https://twitter.com/ceramicnetwork)

-# Ceramic Protocol Specification

-> This repository contains the technical specifications for the Ceramic protocol.
-It also contains some example applications that can be built on top of it. *For a non-technical introduction to the Ceramic network, see [Ceramic Overview](https://github.com/ceramicnetwork/ceramic/blob/master/OVERVIEW.md).*
+This document contains the technical specification for the Ceramic protocol.
+It also contains some example applications that can be built on top of it.

+>For a higher-level introduction to the Ceramic network, see the [Ceramic Overview](https://github.com/ceramicnetwork/ceramic/blob/master/OVERVIEW.md).

 ## Index